UBH-Fall2023/ubh-fall2023-newjimin/README.md

 This website is Concentration and Mental Focus Aid for Students which has a concentration timer, personalized survey, and mini game during the break time

 # How to use
-After downloading the zip file, please unzip it and click on "index.html" to see the website UX
+After downloading the zip file, please unzip it and click on "index.html" to see the website UI/UX

 # Inspiration